geo-desic/desic/new-entity.md

 Execute all tests to make sure there aren't any outstanding issues.
 Can also manually execute the DbUpdater application against a local database server to create the database and view the table for the entity that was created.

 ## Entity Use Cases
 In the Application project can add use cases for the entity, e.g. `CreatePerson`, `GetPerson`, `ListPersons` and any related api endpoints in the Api project.
-Make sure any such code added is covered under all types of testing (e.g. Unit, Integration, Functional).
+Make sure any such code added is covered under all applicable types of testing (e.g. Unit, Integration, Functional).